EdJoPaTo/website-stalker-example/sites/com-apple-accessibility.md

     Eye-tracking support for iPadOS
     ----------

-    Navigate your iPad with only your eyes. iPadOS now supports third‑party eye‑tracking devices.
-Compatible devices, available at a later date, will track where you’re looking onscreen, and the pointer will move to follow your gaze.
-Extended eye contact will perform onscreen actions, like a tap to select.
+    Navigate your iPad with only your eyes. iPadOS supports third‑party eye‑tracking devices.
+Compatible devices track where you’re looking onscreen, and the pointer moves to follow your gaze.
+Extended eye contact performs onscreen actions, like a tap to select.

     Move up two lines.Select sentence.CAPITALIZE THAT.